oracle/rewrite-recipes/rewrite-weblogic/README.md

 #### Spring Framework and Hibernate upgrade

-This example includes the Hibernate recipe running with the WebLogic 15.1.1 BETA, Java 21, and Spring Framework 6.2 recipes.
+This example includes the Hibernate recipe running with the WebLogic 15.1.1, Java 21, and Spring Framework 6.2 recipes.

 ```shell
 mvn -U org.openrewrite.maven:rewrite-maven-plugin:run \